elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A Proxy object wraps another object and intercepts operations, like reading/writing properties and others, optionally handling them on its own, or transparently allowing the object to handle them.
-Proxies are used in many libraries and some browser frameworks.
+  <div><strong>Interview Response:</strong> A Proxy object surrounds another object and intercepts activities such as reading/writing properties and others, processing them optionally on its own or transparently letting the object handle them.
+Many libraries and browser frameworks make use of proxies.
 </div>
   </div>
 </details>